Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/dashboard-templates.md

 2. Click/tap on a template that best fits your needs.

 3. You will be presented with a preview of how the dashboard will look like.
-In this case we choose the **Keyword Performance** template that uses *Google Search Console* as a data source.
+In this case, we chose the **Keyword Performance** template that uses *Google Search Console* as a data source.

 <img src="../images/dashboard-template-preview-keyword-performance.png" alt="dashboard template example" class="responsive-img" width="90%" />